a17levine/a17levine.github.io/_posts/2016-01-30-throwback-thursday.markdown

 ![Fujitsu ScanSnap iX500](/assets/images/throwback-thursday/scansnap.jpg "Fujitsu ScanSnap iX500")

 Research led us to buying the feed-loadng Fujitsu ScanSnap ix500 which we got refurb for $300 on eBay.
 For the same cost of 500 photos (with a scanning service), we were able to scan more than 9,000.
-In addition, if your only use of this scanner is a one-time family photo digitization, you probably could probably sell the same unit back on eBay and have your total cost be closer to $30-$40 for the scanner if you there is any cost at all.
+In addition, if your only use of this scanner is a one-time family photo digitization, you probably could sell the same unit back on eBay and have your total cost be closer to $30-$40 for the scanner if you there is any cost at all.

 #### Organizing is the most labor-intensive task in photo scanning